Concessions and a full bar are

 simple pattern carrying a flag.
 Contact Gail Manoukian at 775-745-6723 with

 All activities are held at the Elko County Fairgrounds

 unless otherwise stated.

-The Centennial rodeo book is finished, printed and for
+The Centennial rodeo book is for

 sale! $15 at J.M.
 Capriola Co.
 500 Commercial Street, Elko.
 The book will